-Meet the first Pope to Be Given the Title of “Great”
+Meet the first Pope to Be Given the title Great.”

-Pope St. Leo the Great is a giant amongst Catholic church fathers.
-Born into a Roman aristocratic family, Pope Saint Leo I or Saint Leo the Great was the first pope to be adorned with the title “the Great”.
+Pope St. Leo the Great is a giant among Catholic church fathers.
+Born into a Roman aristocratic family, Pope Saint Leo I, or Saint Leo the Great, was the first pope to be adorned with the title “the Great”.
 From a respected deacon serving under Pope Celestine I to becoming a Pope himself in 440, St. Leo the Great became known for his sermons as well as promoting reconciliation among Christians during a time in which the church was wrestling with several fundamental theological issues.